-This particular species of Tachinid Fly can be found on flowers or marshy areas during the summer and autumn.
+This particular species of Tachinid Fly can be found on flowers, in fields, parks or gardens during the summer and autumn.

 Common name: Tachinid Fly

 Adult Size (Length): 9mm to 15mm (0.35in to 0.59in) COMPARE

 North American Reach (Though Not Limited To*): Alabama; Florida; Georgia; Louisiana; Maine; Mississippi; Missouri; North Carolina; South Carolina; Texas; Virginia; Mexico